wardi/jsonsquared/README.md

 ### JSON strings

-CSV strings that have double-quotes as their first and last characters, ignoring whitespace on the left and right, will be [parsed as JSON strings](docs/string.gif).
+cell values that have double-quotes as their first and last characters, ignoring whitespace on the left and right, will be [parsed as JSON strings](docs/string.gif).

-Some allowances are made for Excel-friendliness and ease of editing.
-The surrounding double-quotes
+JSON Squared makes a number of allowances so that working with this format is less error-prone:

-may be straight (`"`) left (`“`) or right (`”`) quotes.
+* For Excel smart-quote-friendliness the surrounding double-quotes may be straight (`"`) left (`“`) or right (`”`) quotes.
 Matching left and right quotes is not required.

+  The surrounding quotes will be converted to straight quotes before parsing.
+Left and right quotes will not be replaced within the string body.

+* Straight quotes (`"`) within the string body *do not* need to be escaped with a backslash.
+This means means that backslash (`\`) is the only character that needs escaping when converting a [normal string](#normal-strings) to a JSON string.

+  Straight quotes in the string body *not* preceded by a backslash will be escaped automatically before parsing.

-Real newlines may also be embedded in the string.
+* Real newlines characters may be included in the string body.

-Surrounding quotes will be converted to straight quotes, carriage returns will be removed, backslash-newline sequences will be removed and other newlines will be converted to the JSON newline escape sequence (`\n`) before being parsed as JSON strings.
+  Carriage return values will be removed, then newlines preceded by a backslash will be removed.
+Remaining newlines will be replaced with the newline escape sequence (`\n`) before being parsed.

-Within the JSON string straight double quotes (`"`) and backslashes (`\`) must be backslash-escaped.

 a | b | c | d
 --- | --- | --- | ---